billysoomro/IaCForTwoTierGuitarCatalogApp/README.md

 # AWS Infrastructure Setup with Terraform

-This repository contains Terraform scripts to create a basic Two-tier AWS infrastructure setup to host the GuitarCatalogApp made up of the SimpleFrontEnd and SimpleCrudApi SVCs.
+This repository contains a Terraform script to create a basic Two-tier AWS infrastructure setup to host the GuitarCatalogApp made up of the SimpleFrontEnd and the SimpleCrudApi.
 The provided Terraform script within the IaC folder handles the creation of a VPC, subnets, and necessary gateways in the EU-West-2 region.
-Some components have been omitted for the sake of brevity.
+Please note that some components have been omitted for the sake of brevity.
 The Terraform script in this repository creates the following infrastructure components:

 ### VPC
 - A Virtual Private Cloud (VPC) in the EU-West-2 region.